 You don’t need to be an expert, but you’ll need to understand lighting, angles, and at least some photo editing to create the high-quality photos people are willing to pay photographers for.

-But if you don’t have at least a good camera and Photoshop, you’ll need to purchase those things.
+- Startup cost: If you don’t have at least a good camera and Photoshop, you’ll need to purchase those things.
 Expect to spend at least $500 for a decent beginner camera, and about $20 per month for Photoshop online.

-According to fash.com, hobby photographers can charge up to $25 per hour, while amateur photographers can charge up to $50 per hour for regular photography.
+- Expected income: According to fash.com, hobby photographers can charge up to $25 per hour, while amateur photographers can charge up to $50 per hour for regular photography.

 19. Dropshipping or Print-on-Demand Store